Variatus platy

 Compatibility

-- Same family and essentially the same care as the southern platy (X. maculatus).
+- Same family and much the same care as the southern platy (X. maculatus).
 Variatus platies are slightly hardier and tolerate cooler temperatures (15–25°C), making them suitable for unheated tanks.

 - Peaceful, active community fish.
 Works with everything from tetras and barbs to corydoras and loaches.
 Males chase females but with less intensity than swordtails.